 In essence to prove this charge the Police must show that the accused intentionally forged any notice, registration label, certificate, license, permit, or other document, or any identifying number or general identification, or that the accused lent such forged material for use.

-Defences to this charge can include a factual dispute, a lack of dishonest intent, or an identification dispute.
+Defences to Forgery of Documents and Identification Marks can include a factual dispute, a lack of dishonest intent, or an identification dispute.

 This offence may attract a fine of 10 penalty units or imprisonment for 2 months, where a registration label (or other vehicle document) is altered or forged.